cdcgi/user-service/doc/regions.md

 ### Logic

 #### Validation
-- region_code : required and not empty
+- region_code : required, not empty, and must be unique
 - name: required and not empty

 ### Scenario Test